jnguyen1192/B2/FromShallowToDeepRepresentationForMultimediaDatabase/Deep/README.md

 We follow the rules and use the RMAC algorithm to describe a feature.

+The RMAC algorithm was created by Noa Garcia, we only have to use the build of an RMAC descriptor.

 ### Algorithm
 The main algorithm consists in create a Deep Neural Network to describe a feature.
+We choose to create a class to manipulate the RMAC descriptor.
+We also choose the cosinus similarity to know the score between two images.
 ### Context
 We need to add our image in the directory dataset_jpg on the static directory and on dataset directory from Test directory
 ### Deep descriptor - Results